someparty/someparty/source/articles/2023-05-03-fixed-up-by-orange-light.html.markdown

 ###[Monsoon Moon](http://monsoonmoonunit.bandcamp.com/): *Circulating*
 ==Watch on [YouTube](https://youtu.be/XCp9GM1Q85I) - Preview and purchase at [Bandcamp](https://monsoonmoonunit.bandcamp.com/album/circulating)==

 Last month the Montreal-via-Vancouver garage duo [Monsoon Moon](http://monsoonmoonunit.bandcamp.com/) returned with *Circulating*, a five-song EP and their first collection since 2019's *Two-Headed Dog*.
 The set features a lively and stylish collection of surf-flavoured, organ-backed rock songs.
 You can now find a video celebrating the title track playing on YouTube.
-The band's formally launching the album with a show on May 12 at L'Hémisphère Gauche, backed by [Debbie Christ](https://debbiechrist.bandcamp.com) and [Binoculars](https://binoculars.bandcamp.com/).

 Monsoon Moon last issued the "Satiate" single in May of 2022.
 The duo features Riley McMaster on vocals and guitar paired with drummer/keyboardist/vocalist Marie Foxall.
+The band's formally launching the new album with a show on May 12 at L'Hémisphère Gauche, backed by [Debbie Christ](https://debbiechrist.bandcamp.com) and [Binoculars](https://binoculars.bandcamp.com/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XCp9GM1Q85I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>